113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Deletes an application named `my_app` (will require confirmation).
+Deletes an application that is named `my_app` (will require confirmation).
 ```
 cf delete my_app
 ```
 {: codeblock}

-Deletes an application named `my_app` without requiring confirmation.
+Deletes an application that is named `my_app` without requiring confirmation.
 ```
 cf delete my_app -f
 ```
 {: codeblock}

-Deletes an application named `my_app` and all domain names associated with `my_app`.
+Deletes an application that is named `my_app` and all domain names that are associated with `my_app`.
 ```
 cf delete my_app -r
 ```
 {: codeblock}

-Deletes an application named `my_app` and all domain names associated with `my_app` without requiring confirmation.
+Deletes an application that is named `my_app` and all domain names that are associated with `my_app` without requiring confirmation.
 ```
 cf delete my_app -f -r
 ```